 The recurrent oral aphthous ulcerations are a sine qua non for the diagnosis.
 The ulcers are usually painful, shallow or deep with a central yellowish necrotic base, appear singly or in crops, and can be located anywhere in the oral cavity.
 Small ulcers, <10 mm in diameter, are seen in 85% of patients, whereas large or herpetiform lesions are less frequent.
 The ulcers persist for 1–2 weeks and subside without leaving scars.
 The genital ulcers are less common but more specific, are painful, do not affect the glans penis or urethra, and produce scrotal and vulvar scars.

 Skin involvement is observed in 80% of patients and includes folliculitis, erythema nodosum, acne-like rashes, and, infrequently, vasculitis, Sweet syndrome, and pyoderma gangrenosum.
 Nonspecific skin inflammatory reactivity to scratch or intradermal saline injection (pathergy test) is a specific manifestation.

 Eye involvement with scarring and bilateral panuveitis is the most dreaded complication, since it occasionally progresses rapidly to blindness.
-Uveitis occurs in 10–15% of patients, primarily in ...
+Uveitis occurs in 10–15% of ...